Introduction

 Discussion

 Our human psychophysical study employed a novel 3AFC task.
 The task combined an identification task (to report whether a stimulus had one or two speeds) with a discrimination task (to compare a two-speed stimulus with a single-speed stimulus) (Fig. 1A, E1, E2).
 This approach allowed us to characterize discriminability based on perceptual segmentation, rather than other perceptual appearances of the stimuli.
 We made two findings.
 First and intuitively, the performance of speed segmentation was better when the separation between two stimulus speeds was larger.
 Second, at a fixed speed separation, speed segmentation became harder at fast speeds.
 Our results are consistent with previous studies.
 Masson et al. (1999) showed that the speed segmentation threshold increased sharply when the mean stimulus speed increased from 8°/s to 16°/s.
-By varying the width of a speed notch, Rocchi et al. (2018) showed that transparent motion perception was stronger when the notch width was wider, and that transparent motion was well perceived at slow speeds (mean speed = 4.6°/s), but not at faster speeds (mean speed = 20.6°/s) at a range of notch width from 1 to 6°/s.
-Our study showed that the segmentation performance dropped sharply at speeds of 20 and 80°/s (x4), and 20 and 40°/s (x2), faster than those shown in the previous studies.
+By varying the width of a speed notch, Rocchi et al. (2018) showed that transparent motion perception was stronger with a wider notch width, and that transparent motion was well perceived at slow speeds (mean speed = 4.6°/s) but not at faster speeds (mean speed = 20.6°/s) at a range of notch width from 1 to 6°/s.
+Our study tested a larger range of speeds and showed that the segmentation performance dropped sharply at speeds of 20 and 80°/s (x4), and 20 and 40°/s (x2), faster than those shown in the previous studies.
 This discrepancy is likely due to the larger speed separations used in our study and the difference in stimuli.
 The visual stimuli used in our study had either one or two speeds, whereas those used by Rocchi et al. (2018) were sampled from a distribution of motion speeds and had multiple elements.

-Neural mechanisms underlying the encoding of multiple speeds of overlapping stimuli
+Potential mechanisms underlying the neural encoding of multiple speeds

-Although in our model we used the responses of a population of MT neurons to estimate the response of the weighting pool, it is also possible that the weighting pool may be composed of neurons that feed signals into MT and have similar population-averaged speed tuning as MT neurons.
-A recent study from our lab using multiple stimuli competing in more than one feature domain suggests that it is important to consider hierarchical processing in representing multiple stimuli, in particular how multiple stimuli are represented in the feedforward input to a visual area (Wiesner et al., 2020).
-Our result that the initial MT response to the bi-speed stimuli was nearly identical to the response to the faster component alone (Fig. 6A-C) suggests that the faster-speed bias may be already present in the feedforward input.
-The suppressive effect due to the presence of the slower component did not appear until 20-30 ms after the MT response onset (arrows in Fig. 6A-C), suggesting possible involvement of neural circuits within MT for additional processing and divisive normalization.
-MT neurons receive feedforward motion-selective input mainly from V1, and also from V2 and V3 (Ungerleider and Desimone, 1986; Movshson and Newsome, 1996; Anderson et al., 1998; Anderson and Martin 2002; Rockland 2002).
-Speed-selective complex cells in V1 have preferred speeds in a range similar to that of MT neurons, but the mean preferred speed is slower than MT (Mikami et al. 1986; Orban et al., 1986; Priebe et al., 2006).
-Normalization in V1 may contribute to the faster-speed bias at low speeds.
-The roles of neural processing in early visual areas on the faster-speed bias remain to be determined in future studies.
+Although in our model, we used the responses of a population of MT neurons to estimate the responses of the weighting pool, it is possible that the weighting pool may be composed of neurons that feed signals into MT and have similar population-averaged speed tuning as MT neurons.
+MT neurons receive feedforward motion-selective input mainly from V1, and also from V2 and V3 (Ungerleider and Desimone, 1986; Movshson and Newsome, 1996; Anderson et al., 1998; Anderson and Martin, 2002; Rockland, 2002).
+Speed-selective complex cells in V1 have preferred speeds in a range similar to that of MT neurons, but the mean preferred speed is slower than MT (Mikami et al., 1986; Orban et al., 1986; Priebe et al., 2006).
+In future work, examination of the transition speeds at which faster-speed bias changes to response averaging and slower-speed bias may help to differentiate whether the weighting pool consists of neurons in MT or early visual areas such as V1.

 Materials and methods